Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Introduction

 \section{Introduction}

 Understanding the black-box of deep neural networks (DNNs) has attracted increasing attention in recent years.
 Previous studies usually interpret DNNs by either explaining DNNs visually/semantically~\cite{lundberg2017unified,ribeiro2016should}, or analyzing the feature representation capacity of a DNN~\cite{higgins2017beta,achille2018emergence,achille2018information,fort2019stiffness}.
+To this end, in this paper, we aim to explain the representation capacity of a DNN by analyzing its complexity of feature representations.

-Unlike the theoretic maximum complexity that a DNN can achieve~\cite{arora2016understanding, zhang2016architectural, raghu2017expressive, manurangsi2018computational}, we define three new metrics in information theory to measure the real complexity of feature transformations actually learned by a DNN.
-The transformation complexity reveals new insights into the feature disentanglement, over-fitting, adversarial robustness, adversarial transferability, and knowledge consistency.
+In fact, there have been many studies~\cite{arora2016understanding, zhang2016architectural, raghu2017expressive, manurangsi2018computational} on the representation complexity of a DNN.
+However, unlike traditional studies on the theoretic maximum complexity of a DNN, we investigate this problem from a new perspective, \emph{i.e.}, the complexity of piecewise linear representations of a ReLU network.
+In fact, \textbf{most DNNs with ReLU activation functions are piecewise linear models.
+As Figure~\ref{fig:intro} shows, for such piecewise linear models, the number of piecewise linear subspaces in the model is the distinctive perspective to analyze the representation complexity of the model.} A complex DNN usually uses countless linear subspaces for regression/classification.
+Such a complexity reveals new insights into typical problems, such as the feature disentanglement, over-fitting, adversarial robustness, adversarial transferability, and knowledge consistency.

+Therefore, in this paper, we define three new metrics in information theory to quantify the diversity of gating states in gating layers (\emph{e.g.}, ReLU, max-Pooling, and Dropout layers).
+Such gating states directly determine the complexity of linear subspaces that are encoded by a piecewise linear ReLU network.
+For example, as Figure~\ref{fig:intro} shows, the change of gating states in a DNN divides the entire input space into lots of linear subspaces.
+Compared with intermediate-layers neural activations, gating states can better reflect the diversity of transformations in a piecewise linear DNN.